PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pruning.
 The following topology sort remains unconditional inside the outer restoration block.
 Lowerer wiring covers unchanged, all three counters, and prune-only behavior independently.

+The conditional late binary-layout recovery sequence is the next extraction boundary.
+It currently expands PReLU passthrough, dual pre-Add, terminal FC, optional PReLU-BMM, affine pre/post, optional generic layout cleanup, and an unconditional reconciliation inline.
+All owners expose rewrite counters, but several prune on zero rewrites and generic layout cleanup also reports a non-mutating iteration count.
+Strict expected-failure contracts require one dedicated runner to preserve branch/order/context, return only mutation counts plus net pruning, and let the lowerer reconcile only after a positive aggregate.
+Production remains unchanged at this characterization checkpoint.